 What is Unconditional Positive Regard?

-Unconditional Positive Regard (UPR) means that even if you don’t agree with someone's actions, you still continue to have an overall positive attitude and support towards that person.
-Although this was first used in regard to a therapist-client relationship, it can be applied to other relationships.
+Unconditional Positive Regard (UPR) means that even if you disagree with someone's actions, you still continue to have an overall positive attitude and support towards that person.
+Although this was first used regarding a therapist-client relationship, it can be applied to other relationships.

 Who Coined the Term "Unconditional Positive Regard"?